 Stellar Shot of the Week

-Tony Hallas caught this sublime shot of the Helix Nebula with the SVX140T in Aquarius.
+Tony Hallas caught this absolutely stunning image of the Pacman Nebula (NGC 281) in Cassiopeia with the SVX140T.

 Details: